joeelo/algorithm-course/section-20/intro.md

     Set the next and prev properties on the correct nodes to link everything together.
     - Increment the length.
     - Return true.

+## Remove Psuedocode

+    - If the index is less than zero or greater than or equal to the length return undefined.
+    - If the index is 0, shift.
+    - If the index is the length - 1, pop.
+    - Use the get metod to retrieve the item to be removed.
+    - Update the next and prev properties to remove the found node from the list.
+    - Set next and prev to null on the found node.

+# BIG O of Doubly Linked List

+    - Insertion - 0(1)
+    - Removal - 0(1)
+    - Searching - 0(N)
+    - Access - 0(N)
+        - Technically searching is o(N / 2), but that's still 0(N)